Yes. We will restore and relocate these historic buildings anywhere in the world.

 2 – Plans

-3 – General Contractor or do it yourself
+3 – General Contractor

-Our barn frame sales contract includes standing the historic frame on your foundation.
-Depending on where the project is located, we also have a general contracting company that is capable of completing all the construction on your home.
+Our barn frame sales contract includes our standing the historic frame on your foundation.
+To complete the construction, you may have a general contractor, or, depending on where the project is located, we also have a general contracting company capable of completing all the construction on your home.

 9 – Then you will go through the rest of the process of building, not unlike any other house:

 And then you move in and realize that it really is a wonderful, unique house.
 Everyone will marvel at it.
 You will become a revered historian and local legend.
-And you will sleep better at night with the thought that some time, hundreds of years ago, perhaps even before Thomas Jefferson sat down and wrote the Declaration of Independence or Washington and his small army crossed the Delaware, or Davy Crockett and his Tennessee Volunteers died defending the Alamo, some pioneers built your home’s barn frame by hand with the broad axe and adz from the wild, virgin forest.
+And you will sleep better at night with the thought that some time, hundreds of years ago, perhaps even before Thomas Jefferson sat down and wrote the Declaration of Independence or Washington and his small army crossed the Delaware, or Davy Crockett and his Tennessee Volunteers died defending the Alamo, some pioneers built your home’s frame by hand with the broad axe and adz from the wild, virgin forest.
 And they never imagined in their wildest dreams that one day you would be living in it . . . and neither did you.